dilipthelip/ApacheKafka/README.md

 ### Difference between Subscribe and Assign:

 **Subscribe:**
--	This is method is for Topics.
+-	This method is for Topic suscription.
 -	You can subscribe to one topic, one to many partitions.
 -	You can subscribe to many topics, many more partitions.

 **Assign:**
--	This method is for Partitions.
+-	This method is for Partition suscription.
 -	One or more Partitions , regardless of topic.
 -	Manual , Self administering mode.